clydebarrow/esphome-docs-hugo/content/components/wireguard.md

 - **netmask** (*Optional*, IPv4 address): The netmask for the configured address.
   Default to `255.255.255.255`.

-  See section [Static routes and outgoing connections](components/wireguard#wireguard-static-routes) if outgoing connections are expected to transit through the VPN link (e.g. with {{< docref "mqtt/" >}} to a remote MQTT broker).
+  See section [wireguard-static-routes](#wireguard-static-routes) if outgoing connections are expected to transit through the VPN link (e.g. with {{< docref "mqtt/" >}} to a remote MQTT broker).